-The Company's uses of cash at present occur, and in the future are expected to occur, principally in three areas, namely, funding of its general and administrative expenditures, its ongoing exploration activities, and the satisfaction of option payments to Minquest pursuant to the Toiyabe Property and to First Mining pursuant to the Turquoise Canyon Property.
+The Company's uses of cash at present occur, and in the future are expected to occur, principally in three areas, namely, funding of its general and administrative expenditures, its ongoing exploration activities, and the satisfaction of option payments to Minquest pursuant to the Toiyabe Property (and the AOI Claims of the East Saddle Property) and to First Mining pursuant to the Turquoise Canyon Property.
 Exploration activities may also include Phase 1 of the exploration and evaluation of the Mulloy Property, as set out in the Mulloy Technical Report.
 Under the Mulloy Option Agreement, for the Company to acquire 90% of the legal and beneficial right, title and interest in and to the Mulloy Property, the Company has to complete a feasibility study.
 Such a study will involve exploration and data verification.
-Exploration activities will also be conducted at the Toiyabe and Turquoise Canyon Properties, including any future drill campaigns.
+Exploration activities will also be conducted at the Toiyabe, Turquoise Canyon and East Saddle Properties, including any future drill campaigns.
 Management may reassess its planned expenditures based on the degree of success of its exploration program, the Company's working capital resources, the scope of work required to advance the exploration of the Properties, and the overall condition of the financial markets.

-With regards to the Toiyabe and Turquoise Canyon Properties, the Company's working capital of \$1,342,086 at September 30, 2021, is anticipated to be adequate to complete its near-term work programs, however future work programs (including drilling) will require additional equity financing to complete.
+With regards to the Toiyabe, Turquoise Canyon, and East Saddle Properties, the Company's working capital of \$568,215 at December 31, 2021, is anticipated to be inadequate to complete its near-term work programs, however the Company will be able to raise the necessary funding for future work programs (including drilling).
 The Company's working capital is anticipated to be adequate to complete the Phase 1 and Phase 2 programs recommended by the Mulloy Technical Report (see "Overall Performance and Outlook" and "Exploration and Properties" above).